-1. Introduction
+1. INTRODUCTION

-This Strategic Innovation Agenda (SIA) sets out the strategy and priorities for the European Institute of Innovation and Technology (EIT) for the period 2021-2027.
-It represents the main policy document of the EIT over the next programming period and defines its objectives, key actions, expected results and resources needed.
-The SIA ensures the necessary alignment of the EIT with the [Horizon Europe proposal], which is the Union framework programme supporting research and innovation for the period 2021-2027.
-It also ensures appropriate synergies and complementarities between the EIT activities and other Union initiatives, policies and instruments.
+This Strategic Innovation Agenda (SIA) sets out the priority fields and strategy of the European Institute of Innovation and Technology (EIT) for the period 2021-2027.
+It defines its objectives, key actions, mode of operation, expected results and resources needed.
+The SIA ensures the necessary coherence of the EIT with the [Horizon Europe proposal], which is the Union framework programme for research and innovation for the period 2021-2027.